 Most people need about 30 grams of fiber per day.

-Enough fiber provides great health benefits.
-Adequate amount of fiber may contribute to low risk of:
+Adequate amounts of fiber provide great health benefits.
+They may contribute to low risk of:

 - high blood pressure,

 Keep in mind that you should gradually increase fiber intake.
 Too much fiber may lead to side effects.